lemon-markets/sdk-python/README.md

 - `retry_count` - default number of retries for requests
 - `retry_backoff_factor` - default retry backoff factor for retries

-The SDK client consists of two parts:
+The SDK client consists of three parts:

 - `market_data` - let's you access the Market Data API endpoints
+- `streaming` - let's you retrieve an authentication token that you can use to stream live data
 - `trading` - let's you access the Trading API endpoints.
-Choose the desired target environment (paper or money) in the client configuration.
+Choose the desired target environment (paper or live) in the client configuration.

 ### Market Data API usage